neurodata/hyppo/docs/README.md

 # Building Docs

-We currently use Sphinx
+We currently use Sphinx.
 If you only want to get the documentation, this can be found at [https://hyppo.neurodata.io](https://hyppo.neurodata.io).

 ## Python Dependencies